2020 Transnistrian parliamentary election: Campaign

 Obnovlenie candidates ran unopposed in 22 of the 33 constituencies.

 Conduct

 The Russian daily newspaper Kommersant labelled the election as undemocratic and unrepresentative.
 According to Freedom House "Figures who oppose the local elites linked with Sheriff Enterprises are subject to intimidation and have been mostly silenced in recent years.
 The territory's persecuted opposition parties did not play a significant role in the 2020 legislative elections, which left the Supreme Council with no genuine opposition."
 There were also allegations of electoral fraud.

 Results

-Overall turnout was 27.79%, with the Camenca District reporting the highest turnout of 40.86%.
+Overall turnout was 27.79%, a record low figure, with Camenca District reporting the highest turnout at 40.86%.

 Obnovlenie won 29 out of 33 seats in the Supreme Council, maintaining their status as a majority government.
 Four independent politicians were also elected, all of whom were said to be connected to Obnovlenie and Sheriff, the largest company in Transnistria.

 23,493 voted "against all" (20.6%).
 This was a visibly higher percentage than during the previous elections.
+In fact, in some electoral districts, "against all" exceeded 30% of the votes; e.g., in the 15th district, candidate Andrei Safonov obtained 1,727 votes while "against all" obtained 1,056.